 “A variety of different tools already exist to securely administer assessments online, including live remote proctoring, record and review remote proctoring, secure lockdown browsers and rigorous ID checks,” he says.

 “When so little is certain about the timescale and ongoing impact of the pandemic, organizations urgently need to review their ability to not only teach and assess students remotely, but do it with the right technology, ensuring that security, integrity, and student privacy are at the forefront.”

 Another potential application of AI in education is using predictive analytics to figure out how each pupil learns best – whether that is through video, interacting with apps or with other students – and then adapting how the course is delivered to suit it.

-This sort ofis considered vital to ensuring teachers can provide education tailored to individual children's needs, while also allowing kids to take greater control of their own education and seek out their own niches in the technology-driven workplace of tomorrow.
+This sort of personalised learning is considered vital to ensuring teachers can provide education tailored to individual children’s needs, while also allowing kids to take greater control of their own education and seek out their own niches in the technology-driven workplace of tomorrow.